-NOTE: The control uses the string file which is stored on the hard drive or floppy drive, not the one in memory.
-If you have to change the string file, change it in the edit screen, and then be sure to save the file back to the user disk or the hard drive for the changes to take effect.
+NOTE: The control uses the string file which is stored on the hard drive, not the one in memory.
+If you have to change the string file, change it in the edit screen, and then be sure to save the file back to the hard drive for the changes to take effect.
 (See next page for an example of the format and some recommended settings).